osg-htc/docs/docs/data/stashcache/run-stashcache-container.md

 Running a Cache
 ---------------

-StashCache cache containers  may be run with either multiple mounted host partitions (recommended) or a single host partition.
+Cache containers  may be run with either multiple mounted host partitions (recommended) or a single host partition.

 It is recommended to use a container orchestration service such as [docker-compose](https://docs.docker.com/compose/)